-Denver Health is seeking a clinically skilled and experienced leader, educator, manager, and communicator for the position Supervisor of Advanced Practice Providers Midwifery Service at Denver Health.
-The SAPPMS will have oversight of all care delivered by the Certified Nurse Midwives (CNM) and designated Advanced Practice Providers (APP) in the department of Obstetrics & Gynecology at Denver Health.
-The SAPPMS will provide overall leadership with the Director of Service of Obstetrics and Gynecology in an integrated practice environment.
-The SAPPMS will be responsible for strategic planning, clinical services, professional performance, business performance, and CNM and APP education for the department.
+Denver Health is seeking a clinically skilled and experienced leader, educator, manager, and communicator for the position Midwife Supervisor of Allied Health at Denver Health.
+The Midwife Supervisor will have oversight of all care delivered by the Certified Nurse Midwives (CNM) and designated Advanced Practice Providers (APP) in the department of Obstetrics & Gynecology at Denver Health.
+The Supervisor will provide overall leadership with the Director of Service of Obstetrics and Gynecology in an integrated practice environment.
+The Midwife Supervisor will be responsible for strategic planning, clinical services, professional performance, business performance, and CNM and APP education for the department.

 Denver Health is uniquely positioned as an integrated healthcare system, nationally recognized for its passion and commitment in providing exceptional care to the communities it serves.
 Denver Health is considered a national model of an integrated urban safety net health care system that includes a 525 bed acute care hospital, with new adult and pediatric emergency departments, the 911 paramedic system, nine community health centers, 17 school-based clinics, the public health department, the Rocky Mountain Poison and Drug Center, a 100 bed non-medical detoxification center, a dedicated psychiatric emergency service, correctional care facilities, the Rocky Mountain Center for the Medical response to Terrorism, Mass Casualties and Epidemics, and an HMO.
 The Denver Health Rocky Mountain Regional Trauma Center has been recognized as a preeminent Level I Trauma Center, with one of the best trauma survival rates in the country.